 His outside activities include co-chairing the Miami Valley District Locations and Building Committee.
 He is also very involved in the Greater Dayton Emmaus Community, where he is a Community Spiritual Director and serves on the Board.
 He is the Director of the Mountaineer Christian Ashram.
 He is a member of the Faith-Based subcommittee with the Valley View Drug-Free Coalition.
 He is also a member of Dayton Pilots’ Club and serves on its Board of Trustees as Treasurer.

 He is passionate about helping people growing in the relationship with God, and reaching out to people who are far from Him.

 His favorite passage of Scripture is Joshua 24:15 “But as for me and my family, we will serve the LORD.”

 Erin has been a member of our church her entire life.
 With her passion to be with children she could not let the opportunity pass her by being the children’s ministry director.
 She is looking forward to seeing children grow closer to God.

 Erin is married to her husband, Jaron.
-Together they have two children, Jillian (4) and Easton (1).
-Jillian is very active in Gymnastics and is staying busy with soccer as well.
-Jillian is also involved in the church with Sunday school, joyful noise and children’s hand bells.
-Easton stays busy learning to walk and explore new things each day.
+Together they have two children, Jillian (6) and Easton (3).
+Jillian is very active in Gymnastics and is staying busy with many sporting activities.
+Easton is a busy little boy, he loves to play anything that deals with a ball and loves to help his daddy with yardwork, well really anything.
+Jillian and Easton both are also involved in the church with Sunday school, joyful noise and children’s hand bells.

-When Erin is not working in Children’s ministry, she works part-time at Valley View Local school district.
-In Erin’s free time she enjoys going boating, camping and scrapbooking.
+When Erin is not working in Children’s ministry, she stays home with her son and loves to volunteer in her daughter’s classroom at school.
+In her free time she enjoys going camping, play games and scrapbooking.
 But most of all she enjoys spending time with her family.